 Using the "Add a Task" menu to add a task to the default note for the Task Domain

 It will create a new task, which can optionally be set to start at an exact time or a "fuzzy time," like "Morning," "Afternoon" or "Evening."
 If you set the task to start at a fuzzy time, we'll find a block of time on your calendar that doesn't already have an obligation scheduled.

-Each Task Domain will have a default note that tasks are added to when you use the Add a Task Menu.
+Each Task Domain can have a default note set.
+This is the note that will be used as a default when you use the Add a Task Menu.
 This "default note" is chosen by clicking the icon next to a note in the Active Note Selector:

 Clicking the icon next to a note changes the default note to be used for newly added tasks